 How Do I Know If My Company Must Comply?

 The GDPR outlines its scope very clearly to leave little room for mistakes.
-GDPR compliance is mandatory for companies that are:
+The rules apply if the company:

-- located outside of the EU but processing the personal data of EU residents
+- is located outside of the EU but processes the personal data of EU residents

-- located outside of the EU but collecting the personal data of EU residents
+- is located outside of the EU but collects the personal data of EU residents

-- residing in the EU and processing or collecting the personal data of EU residents
+- resides in the EU and processes or collects the personal data of EU residents

 This Ovum report claims that two-thirds of businesses will have to rethink their strategy in Europe.

 The new regulation takes a broad view, defining personal data as any public, private or professional information about an individual and all of which requires the same level of protection.